Intertextile Shanghai 2026

-The apparel industry must work collaboratively to make real progress in tackling the sustainability challenge
+The apparel industry must collaborate to drive real sustainability progress

 To tackle the sustainability challenge, businesses must adopt a collaborative approach and be prepared to work with all stakeholders along the supply chain, and even with competitors, according to a report in issue 42 of Global Apparel Markets from the global business information company Textiles Intelligence.